aitkenster/sudoku-solver/README.md

 #Sudoku Solver

-Uses the recursive backtracking algorithm to solve puzzles.
+Uses recursive backtracking to solve puzzles.

 ##Technologies used